Homemade Peanut Butter Eggs [video]

 - Start by combining the peanut butter, butter, and powdered sugar until completely combined.
 Add milk, vanilla, and salt.

-- Using a cookie scoop or tablespoon, scoop out peanut butter mixture and shape into eggs.
+- Using a cookie scoop or tablespoon, scoop out peanut butter mixture and shape it into eggs.

 - Once rolled and shaped, place each egg individually into the baking sheet, and then used my fingers to shape the ends into an egg-like oval.
 Next, transfer them to the refrigerate to allow the peanut butter eggs to set, for about 30 minutes.

 - Once the eggs are set and firm, melt the chocolate chips and shortening together in the microwave in 20-second increments, stirring after each, until completely melted.

 - Then, simply dip each egg the chocolate mixture and, using a fork, flip it over so it is completely covered.